-In my own time, I compose, perform, programme and produce music and soundtracks in a wide range of styles.
+In my own time, I compose, perform, programme and produce music and soundtracks in an eclectic range of styles.
 My main live instruments are guitars (electric, classical/nylon, steel-strung), bass (fretless and fretted), renaissance and modern drums and percussion, rebec and vocals (as well as loops, synths etc.).
 My work, under the project name ‘The Bedlam Furnaces’, can be found on Soundcloud and you can purchase music on Bandcamp via Paypal.
-Some tracks incorporate electronica, trip-hop, dubstep etc. but most focus on writing, performing and production as EDM, electronica etc. is less challenging, with huge loop libraries and manipulation tools available.
-When I use it, I prefer to create it.

 Epic & grandiose tune with live instruments & kitchen sink – rock band, choir, orchestra, and rock-ocarina (or “rockarina”, if you will).
 Based on a tale by HP Lovecraft, this one’s been played in Aus and the US: